 John F. Kennedy: Impact and Legacy

-John F. Kennedy had promised much but never had the opportunity to follow through.
-It was, in the words of one notable biographer, "an unfinished life."
-For that reason, assessments of the policies of the Kennedy presidency remain mixed.
+John F. Kennedy had promised much but never had the opportunity to see his program through.
+It was, in the words of one notable biographer, “an unfinished life.”
+For that reason, assessments of the Kennedy presidency remain mixed.

 Kennedy played a role in revolutionizing American politics.
 Television began to have a real impact on voters and long, drawn-out election campaigns became the norm.
 Style became an essential complement to substance.